-Details of the assessor and the relevant accreditation scheme are as above.
+Details of the assessor and the relevant accreditation scheme are on the certificate.
 You can get contact details of the accreditation scheme from their website at www.elmhurstenergy.co.uk together with details of their procedures for confirming authenticity of a certificate and for making a complaint.